grafana/mimir/pkg/scheduler/DESIGN.md

 5. More ingester-only queries arrive and are enqueued at the `ingester` node, but no querier-worker connections are available to dequeue them.

-This scenario is not desirable, but it is considered an acceptable tradeoff against the alternatives.
+This scenario is suboptimal for the goal of processing the ingester-only queries, but it is considered an acceptable tradeoff against the alternative - if querier connections were not re-distributed across the query component nodes when the `ingester` node was deleted, the system would be holding idle querier capacity indefinitely until ingester-only queries were enqueued again.

 As soon as the connections which would be partitioned to the `ingester` node become available again, they will return to working on the ingester-only queries.